tinacms/tina-graphql-gateway/readme.md

 ## Using these packages externally

 These packages are currently published to Github Packages, with plans to open-source at some point.
-Until then, ensure you're `.npmrc` is setup for fetching packages with the `@forestryio` scope from Github:
+Until then, ensure your `.npmrc` is setup for fetching packages with the `@forestryio` scope from Github:

 ```
 //npm.pkg.github.com/:_authToken=<My-Github-Personal-Access-Token-Here>